adeyie/Email-Spam-Detection/README.md

 Created two features: one representing the number of characters excluding spaces, and another representing the proportion of punctuation in the body text of an email.

+Point-Biserial Correlation was applied to determine the relationship between the binary target variable and the newly created features.
+The analysis indicated that the first feature is significant and will be used as an input for training the Random Forest (RF) model.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.
 * Special thanks to the open-source community for maintaining libraries and resources.